 The world of search engine optimization is constantly evolving, making SEO a continuous process of tweaking and adapting strategies.
 While you might feel like this creates an endless list of things to do, I’m going to take something off your digital marketing docket: using the meta keywords tag.

 This article will explain how meta tag keywords work and why shifts in algorithms mean they’re no longer a ranking factor.
 I’ll also outline the difference between a metadata keyword and the meta tags you need to worry about — meta elements like page titles and descriptions.

 What Are Meta Keywords?

-Meta keywords were common in the late 1990s and told search engines what your website was about.
+Meta keywords are a tag you can add to your page’s code to tell search engines what your webpage is about.
+They were common in the late 1990s, but they fell out of vogue.
 SEO was simpler in those days — web developers could plug into a keywords meta tag and use those meta keywords to rank a website in search engine results pages (SERPs).

 Here’s what a meta keyword tag looks like in HTML code: